ArmaanMcleod/CosmosDB/docs/New-CosmosDbTransactionalBatch.md

 - All documents in a batch must belong to the same partition key.
 - Maximum of 100 operations per batch.
-- Each operation result includes statusCode, requestCharge, eTag, and resourceBody properties.

 ## RELATED LINKS